-Learn all about the making of swords in this less-travelled land of ancient myths
+Learn all about the making of swords in this remote land of ancient myths

 The Izumo region is known as the land of gods and myths, and Okuizumo, which means Inner Izumo, is where many of Japan's most ancient myths are set.
-Deep in the mountains, away from the busier and more populated towns near the coast, this area is reportedly where much of Japanese culture developed, including ironmaking, swords, sake, chopsticks, waka poetry and even the country's first wedding.
+Deep in the mountains, away from the busier and more populated towns near the coast, this area is reportedly where much of Japanese culture developed, including ironmaking, swords, sake, chopsticks, and waka poetry.

 - Mansions and gardens built for samurai lords